Josue-lab/jenkins-pipeline-generator/README.md

 - JENKINS_GITHUB_CREDENTIALS_ID: Jenkins Credentials Id.
 You must first create the credentials (RSA key or any other method) to access your organization repositories, then copy your Jenkins credentials Id as this parameter.

+##Note
+We've detected that if we try to execute this Job, the parameterized Properties are not being picked it up.
+This problem is sorted after the first attempt.